Table of Contents

 One African company is even looking to hemp vehicles to revolutionize the rideshare industry as well.

-Hemp as the Perfect Template for Innovation
+Hemp Technologies: The Perfect Template for Innovation

 The number of consumer products already made from hemp is genuinely mind-boggling.
 The list includes personal care products like shampoo and sunscreen, virtually all types of clothing, shoes, jewelry, soaps, and detergents, fuels, glasses, pens, candles, draperies, animal toys—the list goes on and on, and will only get longer as the hemp industry gains a foothold coast to coast.